-- Insensitive jokes and pranks. - Lewd comments about appearance.
+- Insensitive jokes and pranks.

+- Lewd comments about appearance.

 - Unnecessary body contact.

 - Displays of sexually offensive material

-- Repeated instances of minor harassment acts.
+- Repeated instances of minor acts of harassment.

 - Requests for sexual favours.

 - Speculation about a person's private life and or sexual activities.

 - Threatened or actual violence.

 - Threat of dismissal, loss of promotion, etc. for refusal of sexual favours.

 - Age-related jokes.